The Real Cost of a Running Toilet (It's More Than You Think)

 Why does my toilet keep running after I replace the flapper?

 If your toilet continues running after a flapper replacement, the issue may be with the fill valve, float height, or chain.
-Check that the water level is sitting ½ to 1 inch below the overflow tube — if it's too high, adjust the float downward.
+Check that the water level is sitting ½ to 1 inch below the overflow tube.
+If it's too high, adjust the float downward.
 If the fill valve is worn or clogged with sediment, it may need to be cleaned or replaced entirely.
 In rare cases, the flush valve seat itself may be damaged or corroded, which can prevent even a brand-new flapper from sealing properly.

 How do I know if it's the fill valve or flapper causing my toilet to run?